Indiana Veteran Benefits Playbook

 So is a 100% P&T veteran fully exempt?

 Usually, for the qualifying homestead, that is the practical effect of the new Section 14 language.
-If your VA paperwork supports Indiana's total disability requirement and you meet the home, residency, filing, and assessed-value rules, Section 14 is written as a deduction equal to 100% of the assessed value.
+If your VA paperwork supports Indiana's total disability requirement and you meet the residence, ownership, residency, and filing rules, Section 14 is written as a deduction equal to 100% of the assessed value.
 That is very different from the old $14,000 deduction model.

 The part of the 2025 overhaul that still matters